adiezsanchez/brain_tissue_nuc_segm/README.md

 1. In order to run these Jupyter notebooks and .py scripts you will need to familiarize yourself with the use of Python virtual environments using Mamba.
 See instructions [here](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).

-2. Then you will need to create a couple of virtual environment using the command below or from the .yml file in the envs folder (see step 3):
+2. Then you will need to create a couple of virtual environment using the command below or from the .yaml (and requirements.txt) file in the env folder (see step 3):

     For brain_nuc_stardist: